 The Family Rights Group (FRG), Parents Panel will speak about their experiences of social work and social workers.
 The Parents Panel is an expert panel of family members with direct lived experience of the Child Welfare and Family Justice System.
 The FRG is a charity that works with parents in England and Wales, whose children are in need, at risk or are in the care system and with members of the wider family who are raising children unable to remain at home.
 The FRG advise parents, grandparents, other relatives and friends about their rights and options when social workers or courts make decisions about their children's welfare.
 The FRG campaign for families to have a voice, to be treated fairly and get help early to prevent problems escalating.

-- Supervision and Management Relationship, Dr Fran Wiles, The Open University
+- The role of supervision in maintaining professional identity, Dr Fran Wiles, The Open University

 - Asking for help: Does adult care law help or hinder relationship building?
 Robert Lomax & Rachel Hubbard, University of the West of England

 For social work with adults the law often defines the parameters of contact we have with people.
 But does the law really help us to engage meaningfully with people?
 What impact does practice within legal frameworks have when people do not choose to ask for help or have overcome significant hurdles to do so?
 In this workshop we will explore professional relationship building in the context of adult social work practice with the Care Act, Mental Capacity Act and Mental Health Act.
 We will also explore how changes to these legal frameworks might reshape adult social work practice in the future.

 - Lived experience of the care system and relationships with social workers: what has helped and hindered us, Leeds Care Leaver Council